-Digital Applications & Responsibility (1 credit) June 8 - June 29
+Digital Applications & Responsibility (1 credit) June 3 - June 21

-Class Hours: June 8 - 29: 9 - 11 am (Help Session 11-11:30 am)
+Class Hours: June 3 - 21: 9 - 11 am (Help Session 11-11:30 am) Final project due in July

 This is a BLENDED course, that is, a portion of the class (group work and activities) will be conducted at Guerin Catholic, but there will also be daily online work plus a final project that must be completed online.
 Students will need their computers on the first day of class.
 A teacher will be available each day at 11 am to help students with questions about the online work and projects.
 The daily Help Session is optional.